Kala-azar, a neglected parasitic disease

 Importantly, this study found that the epidemiological and clinical features of Visceral leishmaniasis on the border between Uganda and Kenya differed greatly from Sudan, underscoring the importance of Visceral leishmaniasis research across different regions.

-Barriers to access visceral leishmaniasis diagnosis and care among seasonal workers and farmers in Tigray, Ethiopia - Coulborn R - Video 2017
+Barriers to access visceral leishmaniasis diagnosis and care among seasonal workers and farmers in Tigray, Ethiopia - Coulborn R - Video 2017 (EN)

 Barriers to access visceral leishmaniasis diagnosis and care among seasonal workers and farmers in Tigray, Ethiopia - Coulborn R - Abstract 2017